- Brett Fortune ‘17

 Bachelor of Science in Nursing Admission Requirements

-Admission to the University of Mount Union is on a rolling basis for all undergraduate students, with notification beginning on September 15, 2012.
-Nursing candidates are encouraged to apply for admission as early as possible as space in this program is limited.
+Admission to the University of Mount Union is on a rolling basis for all undergraduate students, with notification beginning on September 15, 2013.
+Nursing degree candidates are encouraged to apply for admission as early as possible as space in this program is limited.

 - Admission to the direct-entry nursing program will be competitive, with notification being made no later than April 1 prior to the upcoming fall semester’s enrollment.
 (Limited opportunity for spring semester enrollment may be available and will be handled on a case-by-case basis for any given term of study).